Hotactioncop/Audio-reverse/README.md

 ![preview](./ReadmeDoc/Audio-reverse_mainMenu.png)

-Using left and right arrows you can change tip to next of previous palindrom.
+Using left and right arrows you can change tip to next or previous palindrom.
 <br />Press "Magic wand" to let the algorithm reverse audio and enjoy with your "Abracadabra".